Acute Assessment Unit

 Secondary school vaccinations

 Young people are offered three vaccinations at secondary school, alongside their annual flu vaccine.
 The HPV vaccine is offered initially in year 8, and the MenAWCY and 3-in-1 teenage booster vaccines are offered initially in year 9.
 If your child misses these vaccines, they can catch-up at any point during their school career at one of our community clinics.
-Details of these clinics can be found at the bottom of the page.

 Human papillomavirus (HPV) is the name given to a very common group of viruses.
-It can be caught from any kind of sexual contact with another person who already has it.
+They can be caught from any kind of sexual contact with another person who already has it.
 There are more than 100 different types of HPV – most are harmless, but some types are linked to increased risk of certain types of cancer, including:

-• Cervical cancer
+- Cervical cancer

-• Mouth cancer
+- Mouth cancer

-• Anal cancer
+- Anal cancer

-• Penile cancer
+- Penile cancer

-• Some cancers of the head and neck
+- Some cancers of the head and neck

 HPV can also cause genital warts.
 Please see the NHS website for more information on HPV.

-HPV is very common, and as HPV infections do not usually cause any symptoms, often people will not know they’re infected.
+HPV is very common, and because HPV infections do not usually cause any symptoms, often people will not know they’re infected.
 Most people will become infected with HPV at some point in their lives, and their bodies will get rid of it naturally without treatment.
 However, in some cases the infection stays in the body for many years, and then, for no apparent reason, starts to cause damage.

 The HPV vaccine protects against nine types of HPV.
 Types 16 and 18 are the cause of most cervical cancers in the UK (more than 70%) and HPV types 6 and 11 cause around 90% of genital warts.
-In addition, some of the anal and genital cancers, and cancers of the head and neck, are also caused by HPV infection which the vaccine helps protect.
+In addition, some of the anal and genital cancers, and cancers of the head and neck, are also caused by HPV infection which the vaccine helps protect against.

 HPV vaccination does not protect against other sexually transmitted infections, so it is still very important to practice safe sex.
 For girls, it is still very important to have regular cervical screening (also known as a smear test) from 25 years old, as this helps to detect cell changes.